jmassardo/jmassardo.github.io/_drafts/2019-04-11-Habitat-for-Windows-Running-In-Production.md

 ### Security

 Now that we have a basic ring, how do we secure it?
 There are several pieces, so let's dive right in.

+# What about rotating keys? how we do deliver new keys and restart supervisors without downtime

 * We need encryption keys to protect our data on the wire so let's generate one: